mickem/nscp/docs/docs/extending/python.md

 2         | ps2          | ms1
 2         | ps2          | ms2

-Thus when loading configuration it is recomended to place it under the following pseudo key `/settings/:script_name/:plugin_alias/:script_alias/` to allow for users loading a script multiple times.
+Thus when loading configuration it is recommended to place it under the following pseudo key `/settings/:script_name/:plugin_alias/:script_alias/` to allow for users loading a script multiple times.

-At the same time it is discouraged from using the alias concept to load a script multipel times which is why the command line interfaces does not provide commands for doing so.
+At the same time it is discouraged from using the alias concept to load a script multiple times which is why the command line interfaces does not provide commands for doing so.
-But in complicated sceraios it can be very usefull but it causes a lot of complexity.
+But in complicated scenarios it can be very useful but it causes a lot of complexity.

 ### shutdown

-The shutdown function is called whenver NSClient++ is shutting down or the PythonScript odule is unloaded.
+The shutdown function is called whenever NSClient++ is shutting down or the PythonScript module is unloaded.
 The function takes no arguments.

 ```